magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 </script>
 ```

-Here, we only render the image if the value of `name` equals `"Donald"`.
+Here, we only render the image if the value of `name` equals `"Theodor"`.
 As you might have guessed, `v-if` also allows arbitrary JavaScript expressions.

 You can also use `v-else` and `v-else-if` to catch alternative conditions.
 You can use as many instances of `v-else-if` as you need or omit it directly.